kibitzr/kibitzr/docs/python.rst

 It will stop Kibitzr execution and start Pdb_ session.
 You will have access to all variables and full execution Stack.
-However, Pdb won't show current line of code, which is not convinient, but managable, since you know exactly where break point stands.
+However, Pdb won't show current line of code, which is not convenient, but manageable, since you know exactly where break point stands.

 .. _Pdb: https://docs.python.org/3.6/library/pdb.html
 .. _Selenium: https://selenium-python.readthedocs.io/